Published January 23, 2018

 There are several steps you can take to help prevent genital yeast infections, including:

-Oral antibiotics are typically used to treat all types of UTIs.
+Oral antibiotics are typically used to treat UTIs.
 For frequent UTIs, you may be prescribed a long-term, low-dose antibiotic or an antibiotic that you take after sex.
-Severe UTIs—especially kidney infections—may require IV antibiotics.
+Severe UTIs—especially those that escalate to kidney infections—may require IV antibiotics.

 There are several steps you can take to lower the risk of developing a UTI, including: